luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **28 January** Oubril-Gorchakov: Bismarck's response to the joint suggestion of a 6 week delay — Oubril didn't expect further developments for a week or so, the King was resisting any declaration, Bismarck's position was dicey and he may be replaced by a liberal government that would seek alliance with France; he wanted to occupy Schleswig 'on conservative principles' and maintain 1852.

-28-30 January (Friedjung) Debate in the Austrian Parliament on the war against Denmark — fierce attacks on Rechberg's policy.
+**28-30 January** (Friedjung) Debate in the Austrian Parliament on the war against Denmark — fierce attacks on Rechberg's policy.
 Schindler said, 'Prussia has scarcely digested Silesia and now she is getting her claws into the Duchies, while we are leading her into them with drum and trumpet.
 But what music will get her out again?'
 Schmerling spoke out in defence of Rechberg's approach even though he opposed it.

 **31 January** Oubril read to Bismarck a despatch from Gorchakov sent on 28th (cf. Mosse p169ff): Britain won't let the Danish monarchy be destroyed, we should look for a solution that she and Germany can agree, don't drive London towards Napoleon, London is hinting at intervention, you should provide a clear and unambiguous commitment to 1852 on condition Denmark meets its obligations, perhaps consider occupying only part of Schleswig.
 (It's unclear how much Gorchakov believed the possibility of British intervention.
 Brunnow had written (undated, around then) that he did not believe it — Palmerston won't give France the excuse to cross the Rhine.
 On 13th Brunnow had reported the Cabinet discussion and concluded: Russell and Cabinet don't want other Powers to act 'to justify their inaction'.
 Bismarck prevaricated, blamed the King and avoided commitments.

 In the last week of January, lots of diplomatic exchanges between the powers.
 Russell pushed for the 1852 signatories to sign a further protocol by which the Danish government agreed to repeal the constitution while Prussia and Austria postponed action in Schleswig.
 At some point in last week of January Wilhelm rejected it.
 Bismarck prevaricated and fobbed everyone off, often using Wilhelm as an excuse.
 To Russia he stressed the conservatism of his policy and the danger of his replacement, to London he stressed his support for 1852.

-## February British Chambers of Commerce protested to Palmerston about the failures of the FO and Board of Trade to advance British commercial interests and 'the division of authority' between the two they blamed for lack of action.
+**February** British Chambers of Commerce protested to Palmerston about the failures of the FO and Board of Trade to advance British commercial interests and 'the division of authority' between the two they blamed for lack of action.
 Palmerston replied: there are three modes of influence open — persuasion, equivalence, and compulsion.
 The first is always tried, 'as to the second, we have none to offer, and the last was of course out of the question'.
-The pressure building led to the instigation

-of the Select Committee on Trade with Foreign Nations in mid-1864.
+The pressure building led to the instigation of the Select Committee on Trade with Foreign Nations in mid-1864.
 Ward, Britain's greatest expert on the Zollverein, came over to give evidence.
 Ward spent time discussing matters with British businessmen and concluded that they did not appreciate the politics of the Zollverein and the obstacles to Prussian liberalisation.

 **February** Palmerston had been accused of being caught in an adulterous affair.
 The case collapsed 2/64.
 Gladstone worried about the effects on the Liberals' reputation, Disraeli suspected it had been a deliberate scheme to enhance Palmerston's popularity(!).

-**1 February** Prussian forces move across the Eider into Schleswig, Danish forces soon retreated from fortifications, and by the end of February Danes pushed out of Schleswig.
+**1 February** **Prussian forces move across the Eider into Schleswig**, Danish forces soon retreated from fortifications, and by the end of February Danes pushed out of Schleswig.
 (Barry: orders to move into Schleswig issued on 3 February, but seems contradicted in his own story.)

 The invasion of Schleswig prompted questions:

 1. Would the 1852 Treaty survive?
 2. Would the Danish monarchy survive?
 3. Would Napoleon or England intervene?
 4. What did Austria and Prussia truly intend?

-    3 February Redern (Prussian ambassador)-Bismarck: Gorchakov said — 'So this is the general war you want...
+**3 February** Redern (Prussian ambassador)-Bismarck: Gorchakov said — 'So this is the general war you want...
 Russia will never do anything against Prussia but you will have the other three on your hands and you will have brought back the agreement between France and England.'
 While they were talking the first reports arrived of clashes between Danish and German forces.
 Gorchakov was 'tief erschüttert' (deeply shaken), wrote Redern, and repeatedly warned 'c'est la guerre générale'.
 But this was a misreading — the British Cabinet opposed intervention and would only have countenanced it in conjunction with at least France, which she did not trust and which she had fallen out with in 1863, while France was enjoying the embarrassment of London and hoping to profit from the action.

 OP: When the army marched against Denmark, another 'of nearly equal size' (35,000) remained in the neighbourhood of Berlin as part of the plan to maintain the monarchy in the event of any revolutionary activity.
 'At no time during the constitutional conflict did the liberals question that the army, both officers and men, would stand behind the crown'.

 Showalter: Moltke wanted to send a single corps under Frederick Charles (on the grounds of having units and officers who knew each other) but was successfully opposed by others including Manteuffel who argued it was too dangerous to strip a province of all its active force.
 The Austrian army, rejigged after 1859, relied on long-service conscripts and quick victory based on shock.
 The Prussian approach, of short-service conscripts with breech-loading rifles and cast-steel cannon, supported by intense preparation, was seen in Europe as an experiment.
 Prussia's rail deployment was effective (thanks to Wartensleben).

-    2/3 February (Steefel) Goltz-Wilhelm: Drouyn at dinner '... in a half-joking manner ... said to me that we should annex Schleswig-Holstein, and some of the other lands nearby.
+**2/3 February** (Steefel) Goltz-Wilhelm: Drouyn at dinner '... in a half-joking manner ... said to me that we should annex Schleswig-Holstein, and some of the other lands nearby.
 France would gladly be of help to us and would be content with compensation which would amount more to an outward satisfaction for the French nation than a real equivalent to such an increase in the power of Prussia.'
 (Reported to Berlin on 9/2)

-    3 February Crown Council, Bismarck pushed annexation, Wilhelm resisted.
+**3 February** **Crown Council, Bismarck pushed annexation, Wilhelm resisted**.
 (See above for problems dating this meeting, cf. Pflanze p251, Steefel p.108-9, Gall p244.)
 Bismarck made clear a) he wanted to annex the duchies, b) they could not say so now, c) they must oppose the Augustenburg option, which would close down annexation and just cause them trouble, d) they should go along with Austria for the moment and bide their time.
 Wilhelm argued but accepted the proposed note with Austria, and wrote on the margin of the note of the meeting that annexation was not the only aim but merely one of the possibilities.
 (Steefel, p108) OP: Wilhelm 'added to the protocol that recorded the discussion' that annexation was not the goal but a possible outcome.
 'I reminded the King that each of his immediate forebears, except his brother, had won for the state an increase in territory and encouraged him to do the same.'
 Gall says he felt 'the moment had come' to reveal his support for annexation.

 Over the next few months Bismarck encouraged allies to push for annexation in public.

----

 **4 February** Metternich reported that Napoleon wants 'England to intervene in it [the war] and above all that she remain impotent'.